petrusmatiros/petrusmatiros/README.md

  <h1>Hi there 👋</h1>

-I'm Petrus, a young full stack developer looking for the next awesome thing to work on.
+I'm Petrus, a young and skilled full stack developer looking for the next awesome thing to work on.

 <h2>Facts to know about me</h2>